 When you go to Singapore for exchange you should consider living on campus.
-Of course, you also have the option of living off campus (which I did in the first semester) but living on campus is just a lot cheaper.
-Let me give you the pros and cons for both.
+Of course, you also have the option of living off-campus (which I did in the first semester) but living on campus is just a lot cheaper.
+Let me give you the pros and cons of both.

 Living Off Campus

 – You will probably live in one of those amazing apartment complexes which usually have some tennis courts, a gym and several swimming pools that you can use for free

 – You will live more like a local and might get to know other local people (quite unlikely since I never saw many neighbors, but it’s possible)

 – The journey into the city is shorter and it will be more convenient for you to get there

 – The costs.
 Living off campus is not cheap and you probably have to share a room anyways to be able to afford to live in a condo.
 I am not exactly sure anymore how much I had to pay but it was more than double from what I paid on campus

 – It takes longer to get to Uni and if people meet up spontaneously in Uni, you might only get there when they are already done eating lunch or dinner